RELIGIOUS EDUCATION GRADES K-HS

 Cell phones are to be turned off/silent mode.

 Dress Code: All students are to come to class dressed appropriately.
 Casual clothing is permitted.
-THERE ARE absolutely no short shorts, t-shirts with inappropriate pictures or wording, no cleavage or midriff showing, or flip flops.
+THERE ARE no short-shorts, t-shirts with inappropriate pictures or wording, no cleavage or midriff showing, or flip flops.
 No hats or caps are to be worn indoors.

 Attendance: Regular attendance in classes is mandatory for students to move to the next level.
 No more than three absences are permissible throughout the year.
 After three absences, a letter will be sent home from the DRE notifying the parent of the number of absences.
 All missed work should be obtained from the child’s catechist.
 Phone the Director of Religious Education (DRE), Jim Brantner, in the Religious Education Office at 941-697-4899 Ext.
 3 or email him at jbrantner at sfoachurch.com.
 Consistent attendance during sacrament preparation years is essential for children to be ready to receive sacraments (Reconciliation, Communion, and Confirmation).

 Medical Condition: The catechist must be informed about any child with a special medical condition that could affect teaching.
 This information will be confidential.
-There will be no food or snacks during the sessions because children may have medical restrictions or allergies.
+There will be no food or snacks during the sessions.
 Parents are not permitted to bring food or snacks to the classroom.

-Medication: No medication of any kind is permitted to be administered to, or taken by, a child during class time.
-If an emergency, the parent must provide a written directive or administer the medication themselves.
+Medication: No medication of any kind is permitted to be administered to, or taken by, a child during class time, unless agreed to by written directive.

 Accidents and Illness: The following steps are taken if a minor accident or illness occurs to a child during the class.